What Makes A Great Painting?

 The 80-20 Principle for Painters

-One of my favorite editing techniques is based on the 80/20 principle.
+One of my favorite editing techniques is based on the 80-20 principle.
 You’ve probably heard this ratio before.
 It’s everywhere.
 It originated as the Pareto Principle, used many years ago to describe economist Pareto’s analysis of Italian landholders.
 It is now used in everything from diets, mathematics, finance, and business models.
 Oddly I’ve never heard it used in art or painting!
 Now you have and can use it too.
-It’s featured in my book Create Perfect Paintings as well as my online Design Masterclass The Art of Painting Beyond Technique, and adapted for painters.
+It’s featured in my book Create Perfect Paintings, as well as my Masterclass for painters The Art of Painting Beyond Technique.

 The basic idea looks at specific pairs of opposites in a painting, and analyzes its relationship.
 Some examples of pairs are; warm and cool colors, textural and smooth areas, spatial depth and flat, red and green, shiny and matte, realistic shapes and abstracted ones, and so on.